4. Penalties¶

 Keep in Mind: Some instances of abusive conduct may be contextual and as a result of ignorance.
 If the Skater was not reasonably aware that their conduct was abusive, a warning or penalty may be appropriate.

-Keep in Mind: Applying in-game penalties for abusive conduct does not prevent event organizers from taking additional actions external-to-gameplay as they deem appropriate.
-If the abusive conduct was not seen/heard by Officials but instead was reported to Officials (or event organizers), resolution should be handled external-to-gameplay via the event’s procedures.
+Keep in Mind: Applying in-game penalties for abusive conduct does not prevent event organizers from taking additional actions external to gameplay as they deem appropriate.
+If the abusive conduct was not seen/heard by Officials but instead was reported to Officials (or event organizers), resolution should be handled external to gameplay via the event’s procedures.

-During the lineup time, Red team has eight Blockers between the Pivot and Jammer lines, and two Jammers behind the Jammer line.
+During the Lineup Time, Red team has eight Blockers between the Pivot and Jammer lines, and two Jammers behind the Jammer line.
 Officials give Skaters a five-second warning, and the extraneous skaters begin to leave the track.

 Outcome: Instead of starting the next Jam, at that moment, the Officials must call an Official Timeout.
 Red Captain is Penalized.